Search This Blog

 Jane was one of those women who were able to vote for the first time when County Councils were first formed in 1889.
 Not only did she vote but she banded together with a group of other Marlow women to nominate a (male) candidate to represent Marlow.
 This level of engagement with the full electoral process so early on was highly unusual for women.

-Jane donated books to the town's new Institute with it's library in 1890 and supported other charities too.
+Jane donated books to the town's new Institute's library in 1890 and supported other charities too.

 A list of those attending her funeral and laying wreathes include her household staff - butler Mr Flint, housekeeper Mrs Stretton [Sarah, listed as the cook 1901 census], maids Miss Curd and Miss Sure, head gardener Mr Turnedge and under gardeners Messrs Brinsden and Silver.